US: killing of US troop Monday was by Afghan policeman

-WASHINGTON (AP) — The U.S. military says it has determined that the shooting death of an American service member Monday in Afghanistan was a so-called insider attack.
+WASHINGTON (AP) — An attack on U.S. troops in Afghanistan that killed one American was carried out by a member of the Afghan national police now in Afghan government custody, a U.S. official said Tuesday.
+It was the second so-called insider attack there this summer.

 Lt.
-Col. Martin O’Donnell, a spokesman for the U.S.-led coalition in Kabul, said in a telephone interview Tuesday that the American was killed in eastern Afghanistan by a member of the Afghan national police force.
-Another U.S. service member was wounded; O’Donnell said that person is in stable condition.
+Col. Martin O’Donnell, a spokesman for the U.S.-led coalition in Kabul, said in a telephone interview Tuesday that the American, whose name has not yet been made public, was killed in eastern Afghanistan by an Afghan policeman.
+Another U.S. service member was wounded; O’Donnell said that person’s wounds are not life threatening.

-When the attack was announced on Monday, the coalition called it an apparent insider attack.
+When the Monday attack was announced, the coalition termed it an apparent insider attack and the new U.S. commander of coalition forces, Army Gen. Scott Miller, called the death “a tragic loss for all who knew and all who will now never know him.”
+Miller said the name of the American would be released 24 hours after his relatives are notified.

-O’Donnell said the Afghan attacker was apprehended and is now in Afghan custody.
+O’Donnell said in a telephone interview Tuesday that it now has been “definitely” determined that the attacker was an Afghan policeman.
+The shooter fled scene but was apprehended by Afghans, he added.

 Most Read Nation & World Stories